Ariyaka

 script name

 The Ariyaka script was created by King Rama IV of Siam in 1833 for use with the Pali language.
 He established a printing press for the script at Boworniwetsawiharn Temple in Bangkok, and had a small number of texts printed.
-There is also a cursive (hand-written) version, but sources are very unclear in the details.
+Some correspondence with Sri Lankan monks was undertaken in the script.
+There was also a cursive (hand-written) version, but sources are very unclear in the details.

 Chart of letters